succinctlabs/sp1/audits/kalos.md

         .sum::<AB::Expr>();
 ```

 The memory read from `left_input` and `right_input` doesn't constrain that the memory value doesn't change.
-This allows the memory to be overwritten with arbitrary value.
+This allows the memory to be overwritten with an arbitrary value.

 The syscall is received at the row where `local.rounds[0]` is true, so the ground source of truth for `dst_input` should be at this row.
 However, in `eval_mem`, the actually used address to write the hash value is the `dst_input` value at the row where `is_memory_write = local.rounds[23]` is true.
 As there is no check that `dst_input` is equal over the 24-cycle, one can write the hash value at an arbitrary location regardless of the actual syscall.